bjohnnyd/rustynuc/README.md

     -t, --threads <threads>          Number of threads [default: 4]

 ARGS:
-    <bam>    Alignments to investigate for potential 8-oxoG damage
+    <bam>    Alignments to correct for possible 8-oxoG damage
 ```

 ### Output

 Output is a BED file with the following info: